Power law condition for stability of Poisson hail: Introduction

 There are three monotonicity properties that the system possesses and which we take into account when analyzing its stability.
-We start from full vacancy at time $-n$ and consider $W^n(t,x)$ for some $t \ge n$.
+We start from full vacancy at time $-n$ and consider $W^n(t,x)$ for some $t \ge -n$.
 Then $W^n(t,x)$ will increase if we (i) delay all arrivals between $-n$ and $t$, or (ii) increase the heights of the stones, or (iii) enlarge their bases.

-As discussed and justified in \cite{BF}, it will be enough, for the results sought, to consider the case where the sets $B$ for the team of servers required for a job $i$ with $x(i) = 0$ is a cube centred at the origin and we write (for a job arriving at server $x$ in time interval $(m-1,m]$) $R^{x,m}_i$ for the value so that $B \ = x + \ [-R^{x,m}_i,R^{x,m}_i]^d$.
+Thanks to the monotonicity, it was deduced in \cite{BF} that it is enough, for the results sought, to consider the case where the sets $B$ for the team of servers required for a job $i$ with $x(i) = 0$ is a cube centred at the origin and we write (for a job arriving at server $x$ in time interval $(m-1,m]$) $R^{x,m}_i$ for the value so that $B = x + [-R^{x,m}_i,R^{x,m}_i]^d$.
 We will work with time doubly infinite, notwithstanding the fact that we consider the process on $[-n, \infty )$.

 The first step is the discretization of the Poisson processes.
 We consider for $m \in \IZ $ and $x \in \IZ^d$ the random variables